@hbbio/nanoagent

 Provide your own logger via options.logger.

-Written by Henri Binsztok and release under the MIT license.
+Written by Henri Binsztok and released under the MIT license.